Habiger/Cluster_TDDS/README.md

 by a bivariate mixture distribution, incentivizes the use of a model-based clustering approach.
 After promising initial results the decision was made to utilize the Expectation-Maximization Algorithm (EM-Algorithm).

-### Problems to be solved
+### Problems (to be) solved
-Although the EM-Algorithm has proven itself over a wide range of application areas in the past, it possesses some inconveniences, which make it tricky to fully automate the clustering process.
+Although the EM-Algorithm has proven itself over a wide range of application areas in the past, it possesses some inconveniences, which make it tricky to fully automate the clustering process:

-* the outcome is strongly dependent on starting values
+* the outcome is highly dependent on starting values
 * it cannot decide on the correct number of clusters
 * outliers can distort the outcome
-* isolated datapoints can lead to useless solutions in the form of divergent likelihoods
+* isolated datapoints can lead to useless solutions in the form of mixtures with divergent likelihoods

-### Flowchart ?
+### Flowchart

 ```mermaid
 flowchart TD